Diagnosis and Symptoms | Treatment | For More Information

 - chest and/or abdominal pain

-- lose weight
+- weight loss

-- stop smoking
+- quitting smoking

-Medications such as H2 blockers and proton pump inhibitors may also be prescribed for the treatment of GERD.
-NorthShore also offers state-of-the-art minimally invasive surgical options performed by highly-skilled laparoscopic surgeons to treat cases of persistent acid reflux.
+For persistent cases of acid reflux, surgery may be recommended.
+NorthShore offers state-of-the-art minimally invasive surgical options performed by highly-skilled laparoscopic surgeons to treat these complex cases of acid reflux.

 For More Information

 For more information on GERD treatment or to make an appointment with one of our gastroenterologists, please call 847.657.1900.